 Whiplash: This occurs when the head moves backwards and then forwards very quickly.
 This commonly occurs in car accidents whether from a small or high speed impact.
 It can also occur from other neck traumas causing this type of movement.
 Symptoms of whiplash include neck pain, a decrease in the amount of movement of the neck and tightness through the muscles.
 General tenderness to touch and headaches are also a common finding with whiplash type injuries.

 Medical conditions: Although rare, causes of neck pain can also be of a serious nature such as tumours, infections or fractures.

 Can chiropractic help with neck pain?

 Evidence is available that shows chiropractic care for neck pain produces positive results.
-Depending on the chronicity, severity and type of injury that is causing the neck pain patients can see results from days to weeks with chiropractic care.
+Depending on the chronicity, severity and type of injury that is causing the neck pain, patients can see results within days to weeks with chiropractic care.